 In all cases, you must give a prospective buyer a 'Buyer's information form' along with required documents.
 The buyer must send a 'Notice of assignment' form to the site owner within seven days of the sale being completed.
-The site owner is entitled to a commission from the sale of up to 10 per cent.
-Seek specialist legal advice, as failing to meet your duties can result in legal action being taken against you by the buyer.
+The site owner is entitled to a commission from the sale of up to 10 per cent from the buyer

+Seek specialist legal advice, as failing to meet your responsibilities when selling your park home can result in legal action being taken against you by the buyer.

-5.4 Rights to gift your home
+4.4 Rights to gift your home